osism/release/docs/check-drift-image.md

 file in a single call — a working-tree walk for a local checkout (these consumer repos are unpinned) or for the extracted archive of a remote one, and one `git/trees?recursive=1` GitHub API call only under `--use-raw-get`.
-Only `.yml`, `.yaml`, and `.j2` files are then read: a `{{ <alias>_image }}`
+**Every file is read — no extension filter.** A `{{ <alias>_image }}`
-reference lives only in ansible YAML or a jinja template, so every other file is skipped without a read.
-The files that are read are decoded with `errors="ignore"` so a non-UTF-8 blob is skipped without error.
+reference usually lives in ansible YAML or a jinja template, but nothing guarantees it: a shell script under `files/` or an extension-less template can carry one too.
+Skipping those would make a deployed image look unconsumed, and this plugin's remediation is to delete the image definition — so the scan reads everything and lets non-matching content simply not match.
+Files are decoded with `errors="ignore"`, so a binary blob is inert rather than an error.

 **Cost**: cheap in every default mode — a filesystem walk plus local file reads, whether the tree came from `--base-dir` or from a fetched archive (see [Archive backend](check-drift-kolla.md#archive-backend)).
-Only `--use-raw-get` makes this scan expensive, turning each of the ~500 scanned files into its own HTTP request.
+The scanned trees are under 600 files and under a megabyte in total.
+Only `--use-raw-get` makes this scan expensive, turning each file into its own HTTP request.

 **A missing consumer root is a hard error**: an absent `ansible-collection-services/roles/` or `ansible-playbooks-manager/playbooks/`